 Hi!
 I’m Jack McSweeney.
 I am a coastal physical oceanographer currently working as a postdoc at Oregon State University.
 I completed my PhD at Rutgers University, where I studied sediment transport processes in estuarine systems and also did a short postdoc at Scripps Institute of Oceanography studying estuarine-nearshore connectivity.
 I love the interdisciplinary nature of oceanography and am interested in problems that address the connectivity of physics, chemistry, and biology within a system.
+I’m also curious about the interconnected dynamics linking coastal subregions, such as the inner-shelf, surfzone, and estuaries.

 I am currently studying the shoreward-propagation of non-linear internal waves (NLIWs) on the inner-shelf of central California.
 My project is one component of a large, ONR-funded Inner-Shelf project which has involved extensive field campaigns.
 More information on the broader project can be found here: Inner-Shelf Experiment Blog